-- (a) ascertaining whether there is or has been any contravention of the provisions of this Ordinance on the premises; - (b) ascertaining whether there is any evidence on the premises of any such contravention; and - (c) performing any of his functions under this Ordinance, but admission to any premises used only as a private dwelling-house may not be demanded as of right unless 24 hours' notice of the intended entry has been given to the occupier.
+- (a) ascertaining whether there is or has been any contravention of this Ordinance on the premises; - (b) ascertaining whether there is any evidence on the premises of any such contravention; and - (c) performing any of the officer's functions under this Ordinance, but admission to any premises used only as a private dwelling-house may not be demanded as of right unless 24 hours' notice of the intended entry has been given to the occupier.

-(2) If a Justice of the Peace, on sworn information in writing, is satisfied that there is reasonable ground for entry onto any premises for any such purpose as is mentioned in subsection (1) and that either-
+(2) If a Justice of the Peace, on sworn information in writing, is satisfied that there is reasonable ground for entry onto any premises for a purpose mentioned in subsection (1) and that either-

-- (a) admission to the premises has been refused, or a refusal is apprehended, and that notice of the intention to apply for a warrant has been given to the occupier; or - (b) an application for admission, or the giving of such a notice, would defeat the object of the entry, or that the case is one of urgency, or that the premises are unoccupied or the occupier is temporarily absent, the Justice of the Peace may by warrant signed by him or her authorise the authorised officer to enter the premises, if need be by reasonable force.
+- (a) admission to the premises has been refused, or a refusal is apprehended, expected and that notice of the intention to apply for a warrant has been given to the occupier; or - (b) an application for admission, or the giving of such a notice, would defeat the object of the entry, or that the case is one of urgency, or the premises are unoccupied or the occupier is temporarily absent, the Justice of the Peace may by warrant signed by him or her authorise the authorised officer to enter the premises, if need be by reasonable force.

-(3) Every warrant granted under this section shall continue in force for a period of one month.
+(3) Every warrant granted under this section continues in force for a period of one month.